zonemaster/zonemaster-backend/docs/installation.md

 ### Using MySQL as database for the backend

+1) Install MySQL packages.

+    sudo apt-get install mysql-server-5.6 libdbd-mysql-perl

-1) Edit and copy the `backend_config.ini` file as for the PostgreSQL case, except on the `engine` line write `MySQL` instead.
+2) Edit and copy the `backend_config.ini` file as for the PostgreSQL case, except on the `engine` line write `MySQL` instead.

-2) Make sure the MySQL server you're connecting to is version 5.6 or newer.

 3) Using a database adminstrator user (called root in the example below), run the setup file: